shahnawazshahin/steam-using-gamescope-guide/README.md

 * Run through Steam Deck set up
 * Testing Steam launching with Gamescope in SteamOS mode and Mangoapp
 * Add a script to launch Steam in Gamescope and SteamOS mode
-* Setting up a new session in SDDM
+* Setting up a new session in the display manager (e.g., SDDM, GDM)
-* Add a script to switch back to 'desktop mode' (SDDM)
+* Add a script to switch back to 'desktop mode' (back to the display manager)

 ### Instructions